hmalphettes/orpc-collect-voting-slip/README.md

 OK - Take Snapshot becomes Collect Slip too.
 OK - The error in place of the webcam.
-When form reseted set cursor on member search input Label on the top of the input and bigger fonts for the selected members.
+OK - When form reseted set cursor on member search input Label on the top of the input and bigger fonts for the selected members.